sahilm1992/sahilm1992.github.io/about.md

 Research Interests:

-   **1. ML and Graphs**
+   **1. ML, Graphs and Optmization.
+Learning under Data Scarcity.**
-   **2. Optimization using ML and Graph ML**
    **3. Generative Modeling**
    **4. Model bias**

  <br>
+Previously I worked as a Research Scientist at Pocket FM.
 Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs( Formerly Xerox Research Center India).
 I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](http://iitg.ernet.in/cse).
 Please visit my [Google Scholar profile](https://scholar.google.com/citations?user=OPyjQHwAAAAJ&hl=en) for more details.

 # <center>News</center>

+**May 2025: Paper  "What is in a name?
+Mitigating Name Bias in Text Embedding Similarity via Anonymization" accepted in Findings of ACL 2025  [Link]([https://arxiv.org/abs/2407.03792](https://aclanthology.org/2025.findings-acl.914/)).**

 **Dec 2024: Paper  "NeuroSteiner: A Graph Transformer for Wirelength Estimation on Steiner" accepted in AAAI workshop: AI to accelerate Science [Link](https://arxiv.org/abs/2407.03792).**